On the sup-norm of SL(3) Hecke-Maass cusp forms: Introduction

 If $X$ is a compact locally symmetric space then P.~Sarnak proved in \cite{SaMo} the generic bound

 provided $f_j$ is the joint eigenfunction of all the algebra of the invariant differential operators.

-In \cite{MR1324136}, H.~Iwaniec and P.~Sarnak proved a bound sharper than that of A.~Seeger and C.~Sogge for arithmetic surfaces, which are the quotient of the upper-half plane by a congruence subgroup of $SL_2(\Z)$-- both in the compact and in the non-compact case; they took advantage of the fact that some additional symmetries, the Hecke correspondences, act on these surfaces.
+In \cite{MR1324136}, H.~Iwaniec and P.~Sarnak proved a bound sharper than that of A.~Seeger and C.~Sogge for certain Hecke eigenfunctions on arithmetic surfaces which are the quotient of the upper-half plane by a congruence subgroup of $SL_2(\Z)$; they took advantage of the fact that some additional symmetries, the Hecke correspondences, act on these surfaces and one can take an orthonormal basis of Hecke eigenfunctions.
 The Laplace-Beltrami operator in this context is the hyperbolic Laplacian.

 Following this foundational result, the sup-norm problem in the eigenvalue aspect has since been considered in various settings.
-For instance, S.~Koyama investigated the case of quotients of the three-dimensional hyperbolic space by arithmetic subgroups in \cite{MR1324641} and proved similar results, which have been recently improved by V.~Blomer, G.~Harcos and D.~Milicevic in \cite{BlHaMil}.
-J.~Vanderkam \cite{MR1440572} and later on V.~Blomer and P.~Michel \cite{MR2852302})considered the case of the sphere and of the ellipsoids.
+For instance, S.~Koyama investigated the case of quotients of the three-dimensional hyperbolic space by arithmetic subgroups in \cite{MR1324641} and proved similar results, which have been improved by V.~Blomer, G.~Harcos and D.~Milicevic in \cite{BlHaMil}.
+J.~Vanderkam \cite{MR1440572} and later on V.~Blomer and P.~Michel (\cite{MR2852302})considered the case of the sphere and of the ellipsoids.
 S.~Marshall considered the sup-norm problem restricted to totally geodesic submanifolds in \cite{Ma1} and in \cite{Ma2}.
-Very recently, V.~Blomer and A.~Pohl considered for the first time a manifold of higher rank and solved the case of Hecke Siegel Maass cusp form of genus $2$ for $Sp_4(\Z)$ in \cite{BlPo}.
+V.~Blomer and A.~Pohl considered for the first time a manifold of higher rank and solved the case of Hecke Siegel Maass cusp form of genus $2$ for $Sp_4(\Z)$ in \cite{BlPo}.

 We will focus on another non-compact Riemannian symmetric space of dimension $5$ and rank $2$, which is